Mindanao Railway: Design

 A section of Phase 1 in Davao City shall also be connected to the Davao People Mover by a connecting bus service.

 Electrification and double-tracking

-The line shall be initially constructed as a single-track line that will be by operated with diesel rolling stock, although upgrades to a standard electrified double-track mainline will be constructed in the future.
+The line will be initially constructed as a single-track line that will be by operated with diesel rolling stock, although upgrades to a standard electrified double-track mainline will be constructed in the future.
 The specific type of electrification system that will be adopted on the Mindanao Railway is yet to be determined.
 On the other hand, expansion of the single-track line to double-track has already been considered for at least the Tagum–Davao–Digos section, which is included in the total of 2,278 km track length of the entire system.
-For the current station arrangement however, passing sidings shall be used to allow trains to stop without obstructing traffic from the opposite direction especially with the target headway being 13 minutes.
+For the current station arrangement however, passing sidings shall be used to allow trains to stop without obstructing traffic from the opposite direction, especially with the target headway being 13 minutes.